 Are you exercising as often as you should?
-When you’re under a lot of stress, the body triggers a fight or flight response.
-Exercise can help restore the body back to a calm and relaxed state.
-Go to the gym, or just go for a long walk after a long, hard day at work.
+When you’re under a lot of stress, the body triggers a fight-or-flight response.
+Exercise can help restore the body to a calm and relaxed state.
+Go to the gym, or go for a long walk after a long, hard day at work.

 #6: Limit your coffee intake.

 Coffee contains caffeine.
-There’s nothing wrong in having two or three cups of coffee a day, but when you take more than that, it makes you feel jittery or anxious and adds to the stress.
+There’s nothing wrong with having two or three cups of coffee daily, but taking more than that makes you feel jittery or anxious and adds to the stress.

 #7: Manage your time better.

-Follow the 80/20 principle or Pareto principle, and prioritize the things that you consider important.
+Follow the 80/20 or Pareto principle, and prioritize the important things.
 Don’t procrastinate, do the hard things first.
 The more you delay things, the more the stress builds up.

 #8: Take charge, take control of the situation.